Growing Lily of the Valley: Tips and Tales

 Lily of the valley is treasured for its waxy, pure white flowers and unforgettable perfume.
-In the garden, it’s a shade-loving ground cover with thick, fleshy roots that crowd out weeds and other plants.
-The shiny, bright green leaves becomes a lush carpet of foliage that keeps landscaped areas looking neatly maintained with little or no attention.
+In the garden, it’s a shade-loving ground cover with thick, fleshy roots that spread to crowd out weeds and other plants.
+The shiny, lime green foliage gradually deepens to a lush, dark green and keeps landscaped areas looking neatly maintained with little or no attention.

 The plants are extremely tough and will grow in almost any type of soil.
 They also tolerate both cold (zone 3) and heat (zone 9).
-The roots love moisture, but once established, they are quite drought tolerant.
-In warmer zones the foliage may stay green throughout the winter.
+The roots love moisture, yet once established they are also quite drought tolerant.
+In warmer zones the foliage may keep its green color throughout the winter.